Make-School-Courses/SPD-2.1-Industry-Collaboration-Project/README.md

 Copy the [PRD Template](https://docs.google.com/document/d/10u8lI0VhBcj69hdTFDsZAdA_PgZ6136Bsvrnn8jwlmQ/edit?usp=sharing) and fill in all of the sections.
 Remember you will be putting in your User Interviews, User Journeys, Wireframes, and ERDs in this document as well.

+### Senior Leadership

+**DUE DATE: Thursday, October 10**

+Before the end of the term, you must fulfill a Senior Leadership role in _one_ of the following:

+- PM your industry collaboration project
+- Pair Program with a Junior student (at least once)
+- Code Review with a Junior student (at least once)

+More information can be found in [these slides](https://docs.google.com/presentation/d/1QBtEhCqe27kROEG8s7HTyBmcsemXWqzqif0MmSSzoww/edit?usp=sharing) in how to get involved if you're not going to be a PM for your project.

 ### MVP

 **DUE DATE: Thursday, October 10**